-No list of things to do in Sri Lanka would be complete without mentioning the epic train journeys to be had in this picturesque country.
+No list of things to do in Sri Lanka would be complete without mentioning the epic train journeys in this picturesque country.

-The Kandy to Ella journey will have you whizzing through hill country and the many tea plantations that adorn the slopes.
+The Kandy to Ella journey will have you whizzing through the hill country, and the many tea plantations adorn the slopes.
 Book the observation carriage at least two weeks in advance for the best views.